AylaNetworks/ayla-documentation/src/tech-notes/00000007/index.md

 ## Escalate issues

-This section provides the list of needed information when escalating to Support, support@aylanetworks.com.
+This section provides the list of information requested when escalating to Support, support@aylanetworks.com.

 1. Please provide the Business Priority (Severity (from High to Low): 1, 2, 3 or 4)
 1. Description of the issue.
 Please include the following: